StephenNneji/RAT-Docs/source/tutorial/chapter2.rst

 In this case we have called our inputs *problem* and *controls*, but they can be called anything.
 Likewise, we have called our outputs *problem* and *results*, but we are free to call them anything we like.
 We will look at the outputs in more detail in the next section.

-The first input, *problem*, is an instance of a class called *projectClass*:
+The first input, *problem*, is an instance of a class called project class:

 .. tab-set-code::
     .. code-block:: Matlab